 A budding romance in the film provides welcome relief to the gradually building tension towards a deathly showdown.
 But it is, I think, also to show that in the midst of death there is hope for a new beginning.
 That might just be the romantic in me, but Kurosawa did not put scenes in his films without usually having some deeply considered perspective.
 The youngest samurai, Katsushirō Okamoto (Isao Kimura) falls for a village girl Shino (Keiko Tsushima).
 Her father cut her hair and made her wear boy’s clothes so that the Samurai might not notice her; but of course that was never going to work, was it?
 I like this romantic interlude, laced with some beautiful tender moments and dreams of some worthwhile future (see images below).
 Their scenes are often in the seclusion of the nearby forest, flowers a plenty.
 They are often laying down, crouched or leaning in towards each other in a kind of sweet but secretive affair.
 When her father discovers the relationship he is in a rage, and hits her until Shimada intervenes.
 It is the only real part of the film in which a woman plays a significant role.

-There is a brief but moving scene that includes another woman shortly after.
+However, there is a brief but moving scene that includes another woman shortly after.
 Towards the end of the film, in between the slayings in the mud, the samurai pre-empt a strike against the bandits’ camp and burn it down.
 Farmer Rikichi (Yoshio Tsuchiya) helps the samurai break down the door of a household, when he suddenly sees his wife, who had been kidnapped in a previous raid and forced to be a concubine.
 On seeing her husband, she walks back into her burning hut and perishes.
 It is a reminder that men are usually villains or heroes in times of conflict, but women are always victims.

 Hope After Destruction